friendly-traceback/docs/docs/_sources/tracebacks_it.rst.txt

-Friendly tracebacks - en español
+Friendly tracebacks - in italiano
 ======================================

 Friendly aims to provide friendlier feedback when an exception